 We like to know how much time and energy we’ll have to put in for a certain outcome, to determine if it’s worth the effort.
-We feel the same way when it comes to habits.
+We feel the same way when it comes to changing our habits.
 This has birthed several myths and a lot of different answers to the question: “How long does it take to form a habit?”

 How long does it take to form a habit?